RESTORATION & CONSERVATION SERVICES | FINE ART RESTORATION | PAINTING RESTORATION

 Following tests in our painting restoration studio, it was discovered that the damage had only permeated as far as the layer of varnish, which is applied as a sacrificial coating to the surface of the painting to protect it.

-The blanched varnish was painstakingly removed, and the painting then cleaned and re-varnished to protect the family portrait for future generations.
+The blanched varnish was painstakingly removed, and our painting restoration team then cleaned and re-varnished the painting to protect the family portrait for future generations.

 Painting Restoration Frequently Asked Questions